What you need to know about hiring a website developer

 Posted: Mon 10th Aug 2015

-Dan Duke, a senior developer at Comic Relief, speaks to the experts at .COM and shares advice on the questions you need to ask a web developer before embarking on an internet project for your business.
+Dan Duke, a senior developer at Comic Relief, shares advice on the questions you need to ask a web developer before embarking on an internet project for your business.

 At what point should I bring in a website developer?

-Dan Duke advises this can depend on your industry, but recommends getting a form of web presence as soon as possible to make it easy for people to find and communicate with your brand.
+This depends on your industry, but it's recommends that you get a form of web presence as soon as possible to make it easy for people to find and communicate with your brand.

 Even consulting a web developer in an advisory role can have huge benefits.
 Having someone with the experience can be invaluable and will help you in not wasting time or money with issues that have known solutions.